SensagriCesbio/SensagriChain/README.md

-# Sensagri Chain
+# Sensagri Classification Chain

-The Sensagri Chain for is a that performs supervised classification based on Sentinel-1 and Sentinel-2 time series to output a Crop Mask and a Crop Type product vith their respective confidence
+The Sensagri Classification Chain performs supervised classification based on Sentinel-1 and Sentinel-2 time series to output a Crop Mask and a Crop Type product vith their respective confidence.

 ## Getting Started